Bobbias/pyjakt/README.md

-## Unnamed-compiler
+## PyJakt

-This project is a compiler for an as-yet unnamed language based syntactically off of [Jakt](https://github.com/SerenityOS/jakt/).
+This project is a compiler for ~an as-yet unnamed~ language temporarily named PyJakt based syntactically off of [Jakt](https://github.com/SerenityOS/jakt/).

 Much of the current code is based off of translating the Jakt self-hosting source into python.
 Future plans include native code generation via [LLVM](https://llvm.org).